impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 #### Output Grouping

 We've seen the curly brace groups (i.e. `{ ....} ... { ... }` before.
 This is called "output grouping".
-[According to Linux.com](https://web.archive.org/web/20220606055633/https://www.linux.com/topic/desktop/all-about-curly-braces-bash/){:target="_blank" rel="noopener"}, "...you can also use `{ ... }` to group the output from several commands into one big blob."
+[According to Linux.com](https://web.archive.org/web/20220606055633/https://www.linux.com/topic/desktop/all-about-curly-braces-bash/){:target="_blank" rel="noopener" }, "...you can also use `{ ... }` to group the output from several commands into one big blob."

 An example here: